 - Other side effects based on how you use cannabis to treat medical conditions

-The good news is, side effects from a short break with THC are usually mild and may last for just a few days.
-Also, on the positive side, you stand to gain from other health benefits and a returning higher efficacy of cannabis when consumed in the future!
-Keep in mind, setting your own unique goals and timeline for your T-Break is key and if needed, supplement CBD to help mitigate side effects or microdose THC.
-The benefits of Dry January out weight the potential drawbacks.
+The good news is that side effects from a short break with THC are usually mild and may last for just a few days.
+Also, on the positive side, you stand to gain from other health benefits and a return to higher efficacy of cannabis when consumed in the future!
+Keep in mind that you can set your own unique goals and timeline for your T-Break and, if necessary, you can also supplement CBD or microdose THC to help mitigate side effects.
+The benefits of Dry January outweigh the potential drawbacks.
 Consider giving it a go!

 Living Your Healthiest Lifestyle in 2022

 If you are seeking a healthier lifestyle in 2022 as a part of your new year resolution or as a continuation of a goal you set in 2021, we’re rooting for you!!
 There’s an old saying that goes something like, “everything in moderation,” and we tend to agree.
 It’s very possible for you to consume cannabis, or alcohol, and maintain a healthy lifestyle.
 Staying in control of your relationship with both of those may be challenging at times, which is why Dry January or a short T-Break may be just what you need to reset, recalibrate, and rejuvenate yourself.

 Seed & Smith is a cannabis dispensary founded by native Coloradans and for that reason, we always advocate for and put our patients’ & consumers’ health first.
 Being so close to nature here in Colorado, we can always recommend the great outdoors as a way to find exercise that helps turn your brain off and spark a positive hormone release.
 Our new flagship location in Louisville is just minutes away from some of our favorite trails and just a short car ride to some of our favorite hikes!
 For a look at our recommendations to get outdoors and enjoy a hike near Louisville, check out our recent blog article here!